 Last post 3 days ago by George Lee

 Last post 1 week ago by Anonymous

 Last post 2 weeks ago by Anonymous

 Last post 2 weeks ago by megang96

 Last post 2 weeks ago by Aosodipo

 Stats about University of Salford

-117 members connected
+151 members connected

 If you have any questions about studying at the University of Salford, please contact our course enquiries team on [email protected] or 0161 295 4545.

-With two cities on your doorstep, you’ll never be short of things to do or places to go whilst you’re studying at Salford.
-They’re located just minutes from the cosmopolitan Manchester city centre and part of one of Europe’s largest student populations – and all the nightlife and culture that comes with it.
+With both Salford and Manchester on your doorstep, you’ll never be short of things to do or places to go while you’re studying here.
+Our campus is located just minutes away from the cosmopolitan centre of Manchester, which boasts one of Europe’s largest student populations – and all of the nightlife and culture that comes with it.